NikolaBaikushev/react-app/README.md

 - Error Boundary

 #### Login
-The user should login with this credentials:
+The user should login with these credentials:
 - username: **emilys**
 - password: **emilyspass**

 #### Quotes
-This page contains a list of Quotes from authors.
-A quote can be liked and the liked quotes are saved in Local Storage
+This page displays a list of quotes from authors.
+Quotes can be liked, and liked quotes are saved to Local Storage.

 #### Theme Switch
-The application has implemented theme switch for changing between *light* and *dark* theme.
+The application supports switching between *light* and *dark* theme.

 #### Error Boundary
-The application has specific route for throwing error and showcasing the ErrorBoundary component.
+There is a specific route designed to throw an error to demonstrate the ErrorBoundary component.
-Also there is a dedicated NotFoundPage component when trying to access endpoint which doesn't exist in the routes
+Also, a dedicated **NotFoundPage** component handles unknown routes.

 #### Products
-This is the most extensive endpoint and functionality which has been implemented.
+This is the most feature-rich endpoint, with functionality including:
-- It has Products where it loads the initial ammount limit of products and upon scrolling it loads the next batch of products.
-Thus creating ***infinite scroll*** behaviour.
-The products page has ***search***, ***sort*** and ***create product*** functionality.
+- Loading an initial limited number of products, and loading more on scroll (infinite scroll behavior).
+- Search, sort, and create product functionality.
-- Product can be ***liked*** and ***deleted***.
+- Products can be liked and deleted.
-- If clicked on the product card it loads the *details page*.
-In there is more information for the product as well as reviews left by customers who have tried the product.
-The product could be updated via the pencil icon on the top right.
+- Clicking on a product card opens a details page with more information and customer reviews.
+- Products can be updated via the pencil icon on the top right of the details page.

 ### Additional Information
-Most of the pages have **Skeleton** type loading and therefore artificial delays on getting the data.
+- Most pages display **skeleton loaders** with artificial delays to simulate data fetching.
-After CRUD operations a **Toast** component is shown.
+- After CRUD operations, a **toast notification** is shown.
-Most of the pages are responsive.
+- Most pages are responsive.